martaaleksic/project/README.md

 ### Plotly

 Plotly's **Python** graphing library makes interactive, publication-quality graphs.
 Examples of how to make line plots, scatter plots, area charts, bar charts...

+### Requests

+The requests module allows you to send HTTP requests using **Python**.

+The HTTP request returns a Response Object with all the response data (content, encoding, status, etc)..